-- Section 6.1: Contains suggestions and recommendations related to the implementation of Working Groups. - Section 6.2: Is organized and structured to be a template containing specific elements that are recommended to be considered by any CO intending to produce a specific Working Group Charter document. - Section 6.3: Contains background information informing the effort to create this document.
+SECTION 6.1: Contains suggestions and recommendations related to the implementation of Working Groups within the GNSO.

+SECTION 6.2: Is organized and structured to be a template containing specific elements that are recommended to be considered by any CO intending to produce a specific Working Group Charter document.

+SECTION 6.3: Contains background information informing the effort to create this document.

-6.1 General Working Group Implementation Guidelines
+6.1.
+General Working Group Implementation Guidelines

+Introduction

-Introduction: This Section contains suggestions and recommendations related to the general implementation of Working Groups.
+This Section contains suggestions and recommendations related to the general implementation of Working Groups within the GNSO.
 For those engaged in drafting a specific Working Group Charter, please see Section 6.2 below for further details.

-6.1.1 Announcement of a Working Group
+6.1.1.
+Announcement of a Working Group

 After a decision has been taken to form a Working Group, it is important to circulate a 'Call For Volunteers' as widely as possible in order to ensure broad representation and participation in the Working Group.
-Depending upon the scope of the Working Group and its intended subject matter, the following avenues are required to be utilized as the default rule, subject to exceptions only in extraordinary circumstances:
+Depending upon the scope of the Working Group and its intended subject matter, the following avenues should be explored at a minimum:

-- Publication of announcement on the relevant ICANN web sites. - Distribution of announcement to appropriate Stakeholder Groups, Constituencies, and/or other ICANN Supporting Organizations and Advisory Committees.
+- Publication of announcement on GNSO and/or ICANN web site. - Distribution of announcement to GNSO Stakeholder Groups, Constituencies, and/or other ICANN Supporting Organisations and Advisory Committees.